luismaecker/DeepTrees_fork/LevanteTraining.md

 # Training

-This document outlines the steps for fine-tuning a pretrained TreeCrownDelineation model on Levante.
+This document outlines the steps for working with the TreeCrownDelineation model on Levante.

-## Environment
+## Setup

+Check out branch `finetune-halle` from the forked TreeCrownDelineation repository (https://codebase.helmholtz.cloud/ai-consultants-dkrz/TreeCrownDelineation/).

 Install required libraries from `requirements_levante.txt`.